pholser/junit-quickcheck/README.md

     }
 ```

-Sometimes, using assumptions with junit-quickcheck may yield too
+Sometimes, using assumptions with junit-quickcheck can yield too few values
-few values that meet the desired criteria:
+that meet the desired criteria:

 ```java
     @RunWith(Theories.class)